-KLG holds title to 241 mineral claims and Crown Leases in the Kirkland Lake area covering a total of 13,004 acres of Teck and Lebel Townships.
+KLG holds title to 243 claims and Crown Leases in the Kirkland Lake area covering a total of approximately 13,143 acres of Teck and Lebel Townships.
 In Teck Township, KLG's holdings include the properties of the Macassa Mine and the past producing Kirkland Lake Gold, Teck-Hughes, Lake Shore and Wright Hargreaves mines.
-KLG also maintains a 50% interest in four properties in joint venture with Queenston on the Gracie West, Kirkland Lake West, South Claims and East Claim properties.
+KLG also maintains a 50% interest in three property groups in joint venture with Queenston on the Gracie West, Kirkland Lake West and the South Claims (including the HM and East Claims).
 (Figure 3)